Clearly a non-event for anyone besides myself but I would like to somehow share how I ended up with what seems to be a rather trivial decision.

 Or maybe it’s because I’m not the intended use case for Instagram.
 Maybe the intended use case is someone who loves one-upping their friends and mimicking random celebrities (I think the politically correct term is influencers).
 Maybe the intended use case is someone who delights in panning their phones from left to right trying to get that perfect story to share with a couple of followers instead of enjoying in the moment.
 Maybe the intended use case is someone who get their jollies off by watching their views and likes go up.
 Whichever it is, I don’t think they were picturing a run-of-the-mill INFJ like me using it when they were designing it.

 Instagram is a great product, I get that.
 It’s my go-to place for beautiful images (usually by National Geographic photographers and astronauts) and NBA highlights.
-But the lack of control (and perhaps, privacy) and the constant push of sponsored posts—most of the time by random personal pages—felt too divisive for me.
+But the lack of control (and perhaps, privacy) and the constant push of sponsored posts—most of the time by random personal accounts desperately wanting to become an influencer—felt too divisive for me.
 And I guess the bigger problem is it’s not just Instagram where this is an issue but perhaps in most (maybe all) social networks and once you realize its other tendency to mostly revolve on selfish self-promotion instead of meaningful conversations, social media itself starts to lose its illusive allure.

 As for me, it might as well be Instagram today and Facebook tomorrow—it’s too early to tell.
 I guess I’ll know when I get another moment of enlightenment.
 Right now, I’m feeling really good about this decision.
 It’s somehow like deciding to finally quit an addiction like smoking.
 It might feel like I’m missing out on something but I know it’ll be good for me down the road.
 Who knows?
 Maybe a Facebook memory will pop up 4 years from now and I’d be compelled to write something that sounds pretty much like this, only by then it won’t be Instagram (oh God I hope not) but another social network I’ve managed to get myself disoriented with.